 In 1981, Dr Peter Molan (MBE), who is a professor at the University of Waikato in New Zealand, was researching the peroxide activity in honeys from around the world when he found that when he deliberately destroyed the Hydrogen Peroxide Activity (HPA) in honey that only one honey was still showing strong antibacterial activity.
 This activity became known as Non Peroxide Antibacterial Activity (NPA).
 Dr Molan went on to research this activity over many years and found that it was very stable in Manuka honey and could withstand both heat and light exposure and still remain highly active and effective.

 Further research by Dr Molan and his team revealed that Manuka honey with this NPA activity was very effective against many strains of bacteria including Staphylococcus Aureus and the MRSA super bug.
 Dr Molan’s team also found that Manuka honey produced different strengths of NPA so a test was developed to measure the strength of this activity in each batch of honey.
 The rating for NPA is measured as a one-to-one relationship to the phenol standard e.g. NPA 5+ Manuka honey has the same non-peroxide antibacterial activity as a 5% phenol solution.
 It was also discovered that honey from Leptospermum species in Australia contained NPA and this became known as Australian Manuka honey.
-This honey also carries an NPA rating.

 Note – Manuka honey containing Non Peroxide Activity (NPA) is found in both New Zealand and Australia.
 For the most accurate activity rating on Manuka, look for the MGO.
 More on that below.

 Unique Manuka Factor (UMF®)

-This article was written by Dr Ben McKee, Managing Director of Capilano Honey Ltd and 5th generation Australian Beekeeper.
+This article was written by Dr Ben McKee, COO of Hive + Wellness Australia and 5th generation Australian Beekeeper.
 Original article written 08/09/2014.
 Updated 22/10/2020.